HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_dx_iq.md

 > **NOTE:** This document covers the backend server deployment.
 For information about the IQ UI components and chatbot features, refer to the [HCL Doc IQ chatbot documentation](../../../../../get_started/product_overview/doc_iq_chatbot.md).

-> **FIXME / PLACEHOLDER:** Product Owner to review and approve the description of IQ's purpose and capabilities.

 ## Prerequisites

 Before deploying the IQ backend server, ensure the following prerequisites are met: